Road trip Atlantic Road (Atlanterhavsvegen) in Norway 🇳🇴

 In Farstadbukta Bay, directly along the road trip Atlantic Road, there is a beautiful nature reserve with beach.
 Here you can enjoy the Norwegian Sea and nature.
 The bay is protected as a nature reserve because of the special plants that grow there and the birds that live there.

-From the beach you can take a 5 kilometer hike to the Nordneset lighthouse and back.
+From the beach you can take a 3 mile (5 kilometer) hike to the Nordneset lighthouse and back.
 During the walk you walk beautifully along the coastline and you can enjoy the view.
 The sanitary facilities at Farstadsanden are open all year round.

-Askevågen Viewpoint is located along the route, about 16 kilometers (10 miles) from Vevang.
+Askevågen Viewpoint is located along the route, about 10 miles (16 kilometers) from Vevang.
 The lookout point is located on a breakwater and gives you a 360 degree view of the sea and the coast.
 Glass walls protect you from the ocean water.
 You can get to Askevågen by car, the vantage point itself is not great.

-At the end of the 36-kilometer road trip Atlantic Road, or if you’re driving from the other side at the start, is Kjeksa viewpoint.
+At the end of the 22 miles (36 kilometers) long road trip Atlantic Road, or if you’re driving from the other side at the start, is Kjeksa viewpoint.
 It is located near the fishing village of Bud and offers a view of passing ships on the ocean and Hustadvika bay.
 Hustadvika Bay is a notorious marine area.
 The resting place is simple, but provides a beautiful view.
 You can reach the edge of the sea via paths and stairs.

 Highlights near the road trip Atlantic Road